node-dmx/dmx-web/readme.md

 A duration for this transistion can be given in the `duration` property.
 If not specified 0ms is assumed.

+#### Scripts
+Scripts are user provided javascript ran as part of a scene to configure DMX values.

+To set a DMX value call `dmx.set(universeName, channel, value)`

 Example:

 	[